magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 {:test 1, :pass 13, :fail 0, :error 0, :type :summary}
 ```

-As you see, we have one test running 13 assertions and all of them
+As you can see, we have one test containing 13 assertions, and all of them
-succeeded.
+succeed.

 ### The magic

-We now want to repeat the magic we already saw at work in a previous
+We now want to repeat the magic we have already seen at work in a previous
 tutorial dedicated to the `loginForm`.

 Start the CLJS bREPL from the the CLJ REPL as usual